CISteefel/CrunchTope/docs/input_file/ion_exchange.md

 database.
 Multiple exchangers can be listed.
-If the exchanger name is not followed by anything, it is assumed that exchange is on the bulk material, in which case a CEC is calculated from the combination of the solid phase density, porosity, and liquid saturation (see Section 1.2.14).
+If the exchanger name is not followed by anything, it is assumed that exchange is on the bulk material, in which case a CEC is calculated from the combination of the solid phase density, porosity, and liquid saturation.
 Alternatively, it is possible to specify exchange on a specific mineral, in which case the CEC is calculated from the volume fraction of the mineral, which may change with time, for example: